 5. Fruit and Nut Trees

 Fruit trees are an investment.
-They take about five years for you to begin to see some type of harvest, usually.
+They take about 5 years for you to begin to see some type of harvest, usually.
 They are also on the expensive side because it takes quite a few of them to have a good looking orchard.
 It’s important to find the right tree for your growing zone.

 Also, nut trees aren’t that different.
 They take a lot longer than fruit trees to begin to see production.
 However, they add value to your property and are a great addition.
 Getting them for a loved one who owns a homestead would be an investment towards their dream.